To empower educators to cultivate wellbeing and build resilience to be their best personally, professionally, and in their communities.

 I finally understood teaching.
 It was my art, not merely my act.
 I worked smartly.
 I protected my wellbeing.
 I was resilient!
 Furthermore, I was fighting for the well-being of teachers around me.
 I was that Marigold for others.

 When my husband and I moved back to Minnesota and started teaching at Woodcrest Spanish Immersion, I immediately was drawn to my now Co-Rebel, Jessie Kolz.
 I knew that she would need a Marigold in her life.
 I became a Marigold for her.

 Within that first year, I saw her teaching practice shift into the greatness it is now.
 Because she had a Marigold in her life, she built up the emotional, physical, mental, and social resilience needed to be one of the "it" teachers.

 (You know the teachers that kids swarm around like bees to...marigolds.)

 The best part?
 Jessie also became a Marigold to me and to so many teachers around her.
 Together, we became a Force at our school.

 Jessie came to my classroom one day and said, "I have an idea.
 I think we need to turn this into something bigger than just us and our school."

 The Marigold Force was born.

 We now surround ourselves with Marigolds every day.
-And we invite you to join the Marigold Force with us!
+And you're invited to join the club!